ZertiApp/docs/Our-Token/ISBTDoubleSig.md

 ---
 layout: default
-title: ISBT Double Sig
+title: ISBTDS.sol
 parent: Our Token
 nav_order: 3
 ---

-# ISBT
+# ISBT.sol
 {: .no_toc }

-Interface of the ISBTDoubleSig contract.
+Interface of the ISBTDS contract.

 {: .no_toc }